supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/filter_videos_by_duration/README.md

-# Filter Video by Duration
+# Filter Videos by Duration

-`Filter Video by Duration` layer is used to filter videos by the duration.
+`Filter Videos by Duration` layer is used to filter videos by the duration.

 # Settings